-The Plastic Arts Department was established in the academic year 1993/1994, with a faculty of prominent scientists in the field of architecture, in accordance with the priorities of NBU to enhance the humanities, new technologies, the arts and architecture.
+The Plastic Arts Department was established in the academic year 1993/1994, with a faculty of prominent scientists in the field of architecture, in accordance with the priorities of NBU to enhance humanities, new technologies, arts and architecture.
 The Department follows the models of West European and North American universities and in this respect, it has no analogue in Bulgaria.
-The department takes pride in having been co-founded by some of the most distinguished experts in this field such as Prof. Serafim Serafimov, Prof. Ognyan Shoshev, Prof. Rumen Rajchev, Assoc.
-Prof. Magdalena Lazarova, Assoc.
+The department takes pride in having been co-founded by some of the most distinguished experts in this field such as Prof. Serafim Serafimov, Prof. Ognyan Shoshev, Prof. Rumen Raijchev, Assoc.
+Prof. Magdalena Lazarova, PhD, Assoc.
 Prof. Yordanka Chernaeva, Tatiana Georgieva, Svetla Chakurova, etc.

-The Design and Architecture Department was founded in 2007, with a Resolution of the Academic Council, the designers and architects at the Department of Plastic Arts.
+The Design and Architecture Department was founded in 2007, with a Resolution of the Academic Council, by the designers and architects at the Department of Plastic Arts.
 Since then, the new department has implemented many creative projects.
-The Bachelor’s degree program in Plastic Arts and Architecture was developed with six modules in the visual and applied arts, including architecture.
-In 2012 with Decision of the Academic Council of NBU, two new independent departments were founded: the Department of Design and the Department of Architecture.
+The Bachelor’s degree program Plastic Arts and Architecture was developed with six modules in the visual and applied arts, including Architecture.
+In 2012 with a Resolution of the Academic Council of NBU, two new independent departments were established: the Department of Design and the Department of Architecture.

 In 2009 the National Evaluation and Accreditation Agency approved a project to found a Master’s degree in Architecture in the professional field 5.7.
 Architecture, Construction and Geodesy.
-In 2012 the Master’s Program in Architecture received excellent accreditation grade for a new five-year term (program accreditation document - link).
+In 2012 the Master’s Program in Architecture received an excellent accreditation grade for a new five-year term (program accreditation document - link).
 In 2018, MP Architecture gained its accreditation again with an excellent grade for the next term of five years (program accreditation document – link).

 Many Bulgarian architects with rich practical and pedagogical experience have started teaching at the Department Since 2012, when the tutoring Architecture was administered within an independent department.
-Invitations are to be sent to guest lecturers from distinguished universities is forthcoming.
+Invitations are to be sent to guest lecturers from distinguished universities abroad.
 Currently 260 students study at the Department of Architecture.

 The philosophy of teaching students in Architecture at the New Bulgarian University includes the following key aspects: